Faeley/Faeley/README.md

 ## im so tired

-go look at my ugly strawpage, it took me forever.
+go look at my ugly strawpage, it took me forever. and

-and
 #### for the love of god don't try to erp/sext me, I will block you, I am NOT interested 😭
+have a lovely day ❤️

 ![alt text](https://media1.tenor.com/m/LRJj2Vu2jCEAAAAC/haruka-sailor-moon.gif)